Federated Malay States Survey Office

-The Federated Malay States Survey Office is an early 20th century building situated in Jalan Tun Perak, Kuala Lumpur, Malaysia.
-It was built in 1910 to accommodate the Survey Department of the British colonial administration.
+The Federated Malay States Survey Office is an early 20th-century building situated in Jalan Tun Perak, Kuala Lumpur, Malaysia.
+It was built in 1910 to accommodate the Survey Department of the Federated Malay States, which was under British colonial administration.

 History

 The Survey Department was founded in the early 20th century to carry out surveys of Malaya and produce detailed maps.
 It was divided into Trigonometrical, Topographical and Revenue Survey Branches, and in 1909 the cost of the department to the government was over $1 million.

 In 1909, Arthur Benison Hubback was commissioned to design a building for the Survey Department, and construction work began in August 1909.
 Construction was carried out by Dunstan A. Aeria under a contract for $116,672 and completed in late 1910.
 Occupation of the building commenced in early 1911 when the Trigonometrical Branch was transferred from Taiping.
 Later, the building was used by the judiciary and housed the sessions and the magistrate courts.

 On 2 December 1992, a fire broke out in the High Court building adjacent to the main FMS Survey Department building.
 The fire caused extensive damage to the High Court complex and several courtrooms were destroyed.